pattichis/projects/Datasets_and_models_reqs.md

 # Required descriptions for models and datasets for your project

-The project requires a short description of your dataset.
+The project requires a short description of your datasets.
+Modern AI and Machine Learning projects involve the use of multiple datasets.
+Here are some examples:
+* Datasets:
+  You need to make sure that there are no overlaps between the training, validation, and testing datasets.
+* Transfer learning training:
+  In this example, you will find a model pre-trained on a large dataset and then adapt the top layer for a different dataset.
+* Out of distribution testing:
+  A mature model will be trained on a dataset from a specific sourse (e.g., a clinic) and be tested on a dataset from a different source (e.g., another clinic).
+This practice is called out-of-distribution testing.
+Ultimately, what matters most is how a model performs in out-of-distribution testing.
+* Training and performance of foundation models on multiple tasks:
+  In this example, you would pre-train a model on several datasets and then adjust your model for testing on another set of datasets.
+Here, you would need to explore how to train large models.

 At the project proposal time, you will need to briefly describe how you want to address these requirements.
 Clearly, you will not fully understand what each model means when you prepare your project proposal.
 You will need to meet the full requirements in your final project description.

-The advice is to focus on working with digital videos (and possibly associated audio).
-However, you can use standard image datasets to help you find objects in videos.
-A good idea is to post-process the results that you get from different video frames to provide a better result over the video.
-In other words, consider building a video object detector based on still image object detection.
-For example projects, please take a look at the subsections of this document.

 To describe the source of your datasets, consider: